casjay/todo/all/index.md

 [ ] Add host check to notes server
 [ ] Add stdin to dockermgr manifest
 [ ] Migrate dockermgr manifest to buildx
+[ ] Add --template-file to gen-dockerfile option to setup applications